-Yes.
-Respective regulations are listed in the SER.
+All Respective regulations and the relevant links are provided in the SER.
 All policies, regulations and guidelines pertaining to the study program are publicly available and such information is easily accessible by all interested parties.

 Information on pass rates, and graduate employment is publicly available and provides a clear and objective overview of the Faculty's performance.